Every branch of the military has a chain of command, and if you are in the United States Air Force, you follow the Air Force Chain of command.

 Air Force Chain of Command: Squadron

-Each Squadron has its Commander, who answers to the group commander.
-You would expect the Squadron Commander to be a Field-Grade Officer, Major, or Lieutenant Colonel.
+Each squadron has its commander, who answers to the group commander.
+You would expect the squadron commander to be a Major or Lieutenant Colonel.

 Air Force Chain of Command: Flights

-The flight is the smallest grouping within the Air Force.
+The flight is usually the smallest grouping within the Air Force.
 There might be over a hundred people in a flight, but it is not unusual for a dozen people to make up a flight.
-Also, each flight has four aircraft.

 Your first step up your chain of command includes your flight commander because they handle day-to-day operations regarding people and equipment.